-The Centers for Medicare and Medicaid Services is recommending telehealth and telemedicine to healthcare providers looking to leverage Medicaid funding for opioid abuse treatment.
+The Centers for Medicare and Medicaid Services is recommending telehealth and telemedicine to health care providers looking to leverage Medicaid funding treatment for sustance-use disorder relating to opioid abuse.
 According to multiple peer-review studies, telehealth and telemedicine are proven just as effective as in-person visits in the treatment of mental health issues.
 Tackling an epidemic that no one is immune to that is occurring in every state – in small towns and large metropolitan areas – is imperative.
 Its illegal forms and legal, prescription drugs impact young adults, entire families and even unborn children.

 Multi-faceted team required for healing journey